databrickslabs/dbx/docs/source/path_adjustment.rst

 There are two types of how the file path will be resolved and referenced in the final deployment definition:

 * **Standard** - This definition looks like this :code:`file://some/path/in/project/some.file`.
-This definition will be resolved into `dbfs://<artifact storage prefix>/some/path/in/project/some.file`.
+This definition will be resolved into :code:`dbfs://<artifact storage prefix>/some/path/in/project/some.file`
 * **FUSE** - This definition looks like this :code:`file:fuse://some/path/in/project/some.file`.
-This definition will be resolved into `/dbfs/<artifact storage prefix>/some/path/in/project/some.file`.
+This definition will be resolved into :code:`/dbfs/<artifact storage prefix>/some/path/in/project/some.file`

 The latter type of path resolution might come in handy when the using system doesn't know how to work with cloud storage protocols.

+Please find more examples on path resolution below:

 .. tabs::